meilisearch/meilisearch-rust/examples/web_app/README.md

 # Build your front-end page in Rust with WebAssembly

-This example is a clone of [crates.meilisearch.com](https://crates.meilisearch.com), but I rewrote the frontend in Rust.\
+This example is a clone of [crates.meilisearch.com](https://crates.meilisearch.com), but the front-end is written in Rust!
-This tutorial is using the same MeiliSearch server as the original project, which means you can follow the next steps without running your own MeiliSearch instance.
+The Rust source files are compiled into WebAssembly and so can be readable by the browsers.

 ## Checking